 2.1 Is the design and implementation of the anti-bribery and corruption programme tailored to the company based on an assessment of the corruption and bribery risks it faces?

-All companies face bribery and corruption risks, but prevalence and magnitude of risks can vary.
-A company needs to identify and assess the risks it is facing in order to develop a suitable anti-corruption programme, appropriate policies controls, and direct resources.

-This question is looking for evidence that such a procedure for conducting a bribery and corruption risk assessment is in place and that the risk profile is used to inform the design of the anti-corruption and bribery programme.
+Guidance: All companies face bribery and corruption risks, but prevalence and magnitude of risks can vary.
+The business products, services and markets may change; it may make acquisitions or mergers and thereby gain new employees or business partners.
+The external environment evolves too, with new regulations and laws, societal changes, emerging risks and ever-advancing new technology.
+A company's risk assessment should therefore be reviewed to ensure that the risk assessment of the anti-bribery and corruption programme remains relevant and updated according to the key risks facing the company.
+A company needs to identify and assess the risks it is facing in order to develop a suitable anti-corruption programme, appropriate policies controls, and direct its resources.
+This guestion is looking for evidence that such a procedure for conducting a bribery and corruption risk assessment is in place and that the risk profile is used to inform the design of the anti-corruption and bribery programme.
 A corruption risk assessment system could include determining the risks associated with internal procedures, as well as risks associated with operating in different geographies, business areas, and transactions.
 The assessor is also looking for evidence that the company uses the results of such assessments to mitigate the risks identified, with clear ownership and timelines.
 The results of risk assessments should be applied to a review of the company's anti-bribery and corruption programme in order to assess the extent to which existing controls need modification or enhancement.

-- There is evidence that the company has a formal bribery and corruption risk assessment procedure.
-The results of risk assessments are reviewed by the board on at least an annual basis, or when the results of the risk assessments reveal significant findings.
-There is evidence that the results of such reviews are used to develop tailored mitigation plans and to update specific parts of the company's anti-bribery and corruption programme. - There is evidence that the company has a formal corruption and bribery risk assessment procedure, but this is lacking in some way.
-For example: risk assessments are not explicitly conducted across the company's operations; or there is no evidence that the results are reviewed by management or the board, or that these are used to make improvements to the anti-bribery and corruption programme. - There is no evidence that the company has a formal risk assessment procedure which is used to inform the company's anti-bribery and corruption programme.
+Scoring Criteria: There is evidence that the company has a formal bribery and corruption risk assessment procedure that informs the design of the anti-bribery and corruption programme.
+The results of risk assessments are reviewed by the board on at 2 least an annual basis, or when the results of the risk assessments reveal significant findings.
+There is evidence that the results of such reviews are used to develop tailored mitigation plans and to update specific parts of the company's antibribery and corruption programme.
+There is evidence that the company has a formal bribery and corruption risk assessment procedure that informs the 1 design of the anti-corruption and bribery programme, but this is lacking in some way.
+For example: risk assessments are not reviewed at least annually; or there is no evidence that the results are reviewed at board level.
+There is no evidence that the company has a formal risk assessment procedure which is used to inform the company's anti-bribery and corruption programme.
+This can mean there is no information about the company conducting risk 0 assessments or that there is no evidence that the anti-corruption programme is designed and adapted based on a risk assessment.

-2.2 Does the company review its anti-bribery and corruption risk assessment and update it when gaps and issues are identified?

-A company operates in a dynamic environment.
-The business products, services and markets may change; it may make acquisitions or mergers and thereby gain new employees or business partners.
-The external environment evolves too, with new regulations and laws, societal changes, emerging risks and ever-advancing new technology.
-A company's risk assessment should therefore be treated as a living document to ensure that the anti-bribery and corruption programme remains relevant and updated according to the key risks facing the company.

-The assessor is looking for evidence that a procedure is in place to review and refresh the company's bribery and corruption risk assessment, which is conducted with clear ownership and timelines.
-Bribery and corruption risk assessment reviews may form part of broader ethics and compliance or company-wide risk assessment reviews, as long as it is stated as a specific component.

-; 2 There is evidence that the company regularly reviews the nature and extent of its exposure to bribery and corruption risk and updates the assessment on the basis of these results.
-Bribery and corruption risk assessment reviews may form part of broader risk assessment reviews, as long as it is stated as a specific component.
-The company reviews its risk assessment at least annually.
-1 There is evidence that the company reviews its bribery and corruption risk assessment, but there is no evidence that the assessment is updated to reflect these results.
-It is unclear how frequently the company reviews its risk assessment, or the company does not review its risk assessment at least annually.
-(0 There is no evidence or the company does not explicitly mention that it reviews its anti-bribery and corruption risk assessment.

-2.3 Is the company's anti-bribery and corruption programme subject to regular internal or external audit, and are policies and procedures updated according to audit recommendations?
+2.2 Is the company's anti-bribery and corruption programme subject to regular internal or external audit, and are policies and procedures updated according to audit recommendations?